gumaerc-testorg/17.181-fall-2016/content/pages/readings.md

 ———.
 "The Old Firm and the New Organization."
 Chapter 5 in _Economic Analysis of Property Rights (Political Economy of Institutions and Decisions)_.
 2nd edition.
 Cambridge University Press, 1997.
 ISBN: 9780521597135. \[Preview with [Google Books](http://books.google.com/books?id=UIfxgF4qqAwC&pg=PA65=onepage)\]

 Choucri, Nazli.
 "Population and the Global Environment."
-In _Energy and the Environment in the 21st Century_.
+In _Energy and the Environment in the 21{{< sup "st" >}} Century_.
 Edited by Jefferson W. Tester.
 MIT Press, 1991.
 ISBN: 9780262200783.

 ### Essential